FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 What assistance is available for agents from the SBA?

 The federal government, through the U.S. Small Business Administration (SBA), is providing significant relief for small businesses suffering from the impact of the COVID-19 pandemic.
 Most agents are likely to be eligible for loans that are being made available through the SBA.
-The CARES Act makes the following options available to REALTORS®:
+The following options are available to REALTORS®:

 Economic Injury Disaster Loans (EIDL)